nedlukies/old-roundcube-vacation-plugin/README.md

 Note that the actual auto-reply is done by a program such as /usr/bin/vacation , the virtual user aware vacation.pl or a Sieve script.

+This is a version enhanced for use with postfixadmin.
+Changes to the code may have broken (or at least may not be supported) by other drivers.

 Features
 --------